vojtechkovanda/QDASR/README.md

 This file describes the MATLAB code and other files used in the article *Simultaneous Reconstruction of Quantized and Downsampled Audio Signals*.

-The code has been developed in MATLAB version R2025a
+The code has been developed in MATLAB version R2025a and it relies on the [LTFAT](https://github.com/ltfat/ltfat/releases/tag/v2.6.0) toolbox (version 2.6.0).

 In the root folder, there are two main files `main_CPA1` and `main_CPA2`, they run a reconstruction experiment according to the used algorithm.
 Within this files, it is possible to change input audio file (audiofile) and the bit depth of quantization (param.w) for the quantized observation.
 It is also possible to modify other parameters such as the DGT frame settings, number of iterations or general options of the CV numerical algorithm.
 The default values are those used in the experiments in the paper for the sake of reproducibility.